jbrunton/bechdel-lists/README.md

 (The above example assumes a local database running on your development machine.)

 You can create and configure the database as usual (i.e. with `docker-compose run api npm run db:create`, etc).

+### Automated tests

+Unit tests for a service can be executed from within the service directory.
+For example:

+    cd services/client
+    npm run test:unit

+Integration tests must be run from within the container for the service, and moreover may require creation of the test database on first time use:

+    docker-compose run api npm run db:test:create
+    docker-compose run api npm run test:integration